 We continue to make substantial investments in our drug candidate pipeline from early stage discovery research through clinical development.
 We continue to advance Phase 2 clinical trials for NKTR-102 (topoisomerase I inhibitor-polymer conjugate) in metastatic breast cancer, platinum resistant/refractory ovarian cancer and metastatic colorectal cancer.
 The Phase 2 clinical trial for metastatic breast cancer was fully enrolled in 2010, with patients continuing in the study into 2011.
-In 2010, we expanded the Phase 2 clinical trial in platinum resistant/refractory ovarian cancer by 50 patients and, on March 1, 2011, we announced that we expanded the clinical study in platinum resistant/refractory ovarian cancer by up to 60 additional patients.
-We expect this expansion trial to continue to enroll throughout 2011.
+In June 2010, we expanded the Phase 2 clinical trial in platinum resistant/refractory ovarian cancer by 50 patients and, in March 2011, we announced that we expanded the clinical study in platinum resistant/refractory ovarian cancer by up to 60 additional patients.
+Ovarian cancer patients eligible for our Phase 2 expansion study are required to have received prior Doxil® therapy.
+Due to an ongoing supply shortage of Doxil®, we anticipate future enrollment in this study to be very limited.
+On November 2, 2011, we announced that we would start compiling, reviewing and analyzing the data from the patients enrolled in the study to date.
+Following our review and analysis of the data, we will determine our future regulatory and development options for NKTR-102 in ovarian cancer.
 The Phase 2 clinical study in metastatic colorectal cancer patients is still enrolling.
 Enrollment in the colorectal cancer study has been challenging due to the fact that the comparator arm of this study, single-agent irinotecan, is not the standard of care for second line metastatic colorectal therapy in the United States or Europe.

-In December 2010, we announced that we were planning to move into Phase 3 clinical development of NKTR-102 prior to seeking a collaboration partner.
-We are currently developing a Phase 3 clinical study design for NKTR-102 in metastatic breast cancer and platinum resistant/refractory ovarian cancer.
-The size, scope and timing of our investment in comparative Phase 3 clinical studies in metastatic breast cancer and platinum resistant/refractory ovarian cancer will depend upon a number of important variables, including our evaluation of the final Phase 2 study results for these indications, discussions with health authorities and key opinion leaders, evolving regulatory standards and requirements, the estimated cost of these studies, and our prioritization of research and development opportunities.
-The start dates for our Phase 3 trials for NKTR-102 will depend on our final development plans for each indication and our interactions with the United States Food and Drug Administration (FDA).
+We expect to start a Phase 3 clinical study for NKTR-102 in metastatic breast cancer prior to the end of 2011.
+In platinum resistant/refractory ovarian cancer, we also plan to evaluate NKTR-102 in combination with DOXIL® in a Phase 1 clinical study in 2012 as well as continue to develop plans for a potential Phase 3 clinical study in this indication.
+The size, scope and timing of our investment in comparative Phase 3 clinical studies in platinum resistant/refractory ovarian cancer will depend upon a number of important variables, including our evaluation of the expanded Phase 2 study results, discussions with health authorities and key opinion leaders, evolving regulatory standards and requirements, the estimated cost of these studies, and our prioritization of research and development opportunities.
 We anticipate our Phase 3 development plans for NKTR-102 to require substantial investment over the next several years.